 - Celebrate—even the baby steps.

-- Get a massage or a pedicure (the foot massage is my favorite part).
+- Get a pedicure (the foot massage is my favorite part).

 - Have brunch or dinner with your girlfriends.